 The first piece of information you need when shopping for tires is your tire size.
 You can get this information from your tire sidewall, or owner's manual.
 Tire size is displayed in a sequence of letters and numbers, which will look similar to: P205/55R16.
-(See Reading Your Sidewall for more details.)
+(See Tire Size for more details.)
 You can also use our tire selector to find tires to fit your specific vehicle.

 There are three size dimensions of a tire: Tire Width, Aspect Ratio, and Diameter.